Nine Emperor Gods Festival 2016

 After leaving the last temple, XWS heads to Changi Beach to send off the NEG.
 The sedan chair is set up again, similar to how it was during the receiving ceremony.

-Meanwhile, other helpers prep the dragon ship to be sent off.
-They place theofferings and red lanterns into the ship.
+Meanwhile, other helpers prepare the dragon ship to be sent off.
+They place the joss paper offerings and red lanterns into the ship.

 Flags set up on the beach.

 Once the sedan chair is properly set-up, the entourage kneels with their hands together or holding joss sticks.
-Mr Ng’s son, Albert, reads the sutra to send off the NEG.
+Mr Ng’s son, Albert, reads the chants to send off the Nine Emperor Gods.
 The divination blocks are used again to seek approval for the success of the ritual.

-The NEG depart and .the dragon boat is set aflame and pushed out to sea, together with the
+The Nine Emperor Gods depart and .the dragon boat is set aflame and pushed out to sea.

-At the same time, the tubs for Dou Mu Niang Niang and Nine Emperor Gods are carried out and emptied into the sea.
+At the same time, the censers for Dou Mu Niang Niang and Nine Emperor Gods are carried out and emptied into the sea.
 The bamboo is also pushed out to sea.

 Qi Tian Da Sheng whips the five directions on the beach?.

 After that, most of the helpers and devotees head back to the temple.
 Some stayed behind to pull back the float that the dragon ship was placed on after the ship had finished burning and clean up the sending-off site.

 The Festival has come to an end.
-The Nine Emperor Gods have been sent back, and over the next few days, the equipment will be packed up again and the deities moved back upstairs, and the area is transformed from makeshift temple back to basketball court.
+The Nine Emperor Gods have been sent back, and over the next few days, the equipment will be packed up again and the deities moved back upstairs to the flat, and the area is transformed from makeshift temple back to a basketball court.
 Until next year…